Schrolli91/BOSWatch/README.md

                    {FMS,ZVEI,POC512,POC1200,POC2400}
                    [{FMS,ZVEI,POC512,POC1200,POC2400} ...] [-s SQUELCH] [-v]

-BOSWatch is a Python Script to Recive and Decode BOS Information with rtl_fm and multimon-NG

 optional arguments:
   -h, --help            show this help message and exit -f FREQ, --freq FREQ  Frequency you want to listen